 There’s a full sheet of playing pieces, 100 “long” ship pieces and 80 square ones.
-Remember the Maine isn’t the first game we’ve done with laser-cut pieces, but it is the first game that was planned around them.
-That let us craft the mix of pieces to fit the game situation instead of a pre-set pattern for die-cutting.
+Our new process lets us adapt the die-cutting pattern pretty much how we want it (there are some limits, but we no longer are limited to a small set of expensive, specialty-made dies).
+That let us craft the mix of pieces to fit the game situation instead of a pre-set pattern.

-That provided plenty of pieces for all the ships that took part in the naval campaign of 1898, both in the Caribbean and the Far East.
+That allowed us to provide plenty of pieces for all the ships that took part in the naval campaign of 1898, both in the Caribbean and the Far East.
 And ships that could have been committed to action, but for whatever reason were not, like the Spanish battleship Pelayo.